KavishRAGHUBAR/Visualisateur_de_Netlist/README.md

 `sudo apt install qtbase5-dev`

-Use an alternative version of GCC :
+Use an alternative version of gcc (skip if you already have an up-to-date version of gcc) :

 `sudo apt install gcc-9 g++-9`